adrelanos/aeternity-wiki/Glossary.md

 ### Private Key

-A private key is a string of data that shows you have access to aeons in a specific wallet.
-Private keys can be thought of as a password; private keys must never be revealed to anyone but you, as they allow you to spend the aeons from your aeon wallet through a cryptographic signature.
+A private key is a string of data that shows you have access to æons in a specific wallet.
+Private keys can be thought of as a password; private keys must never be revealed to anyone but you, as they allow you to spend the æons from your æon wallet through a cryptographic signature.

 ### Proof-of-Stake

-An alternative to the proof-of-work system, in which your existing stake in a cryptocurrency (the amount of that currency that you hold) is used to calculate the amount of that currency that you can mine.
+An alternative to the proof-of-work system, in which your existing stake in a crypto-currency (the amount of that currency that you hold) is used to calculate the amount of that currency that you can mine.

 ### Proof-of-Work